 What happens after medical detox?

 Guests may continue treatment in our residential inpatient program, which can be followed by our PHP, IOP and OP programs.
 Once they have completed these programs, they are offered a place in our sober living or grad housing.
 Considering there are various avenues of continued treatment to take, it is strongly discouraged to just go into medical detox and assume the battle against alcohol is over.
 This often leads to a relapse not long after, because it leaves individuals without any defense against mental obsessions and cravings.
-Without continued treatment, and the knowledge and tools it provides, it is difficult for guests to make lasting, effective changes in their lives that support their sobriety.
-Here, at Royal Life Centers, we do all that we can to prepare individuals through our programs to kickstart personal growth and help guests restructure their lives to promote health, happiness and success.
+Further, without continued treatment and the knowledge and tools it provides, it is difficult for guests to make lasting, effective changes in their lives that support their sobriety.
+Here, at Royal Life Centers, we do all that we can to prepare individuals through our programs to kickstart personal growth and help guests restructure their lives to promote health, happiness, and success.

 If you or a loved one has an alcohol use disorder, or any substance use disorder, please reach out to us about your detox and treatment options.
 Royal Life Centers admissions staff is available 24/7 to answer your questions and address your concerns Because We Care.